Package Documentation¶

 By default, a list of

-instances with the following attributes:func (
+Toolinstances with the following attributes:func (

-): A Python callable representing the function.meta (
+typing.Callable): A Python callable representing the function.meta (

-): The metadata associated with the tool.
+RecordDescriptor): The metadata associated with the tool.input (

 If a

-is present, this method will return a list of objects decorated accordingly.- Return type:
+tool_decoratoris present, this method will return a list of objects decorated accordingly.- Return type:

-list[ToolResult | T] | ToolResult | T | None
+list[ToolResult] | ToolResult | None

 - property version: VersionDescriptor¶